agrosner/DBFlow/usage2/QueryModels.md

 A `QueryModel` is purely an ORM object that maps rows from a `Cursor` into a `Model` such that when loading from the DB, we can easily use the data from it.

 We use a different annotation, `@QueryModel`, to define it separately.

-We _must_ extend `BaseQueryModel` in this case, in order to enforce that it does not allow modifications.
-Since `BaseQueryModel` implements `Model`, we enforce the restriction of _no modifications_.
-This is because the result set does not always correspond to a table.
+These do not allow for modifications in the DB, rather act as a marshal agent out of the DB.

 ## Define a QueryModel